reactivepixels/recast/README.md

 ### Tiny

-At only 1.9kb gzipped and zero dependencies, Recast packs a big punch for such a small utility library.
+At only a 1.2 kb gzipped and zero dependencies, Recast packs a big punch for such a small utility library.

 ### No more prop bloat